TobiasGrothmann/Spatial-Audio-Plugin-for-Unreal-Engine/README.md

 * **lots of speakers**, well you really don't need a lot lot; a couple are enough, but you need to place them in a three-dimensional layout.
 * **coordinates for all of your speakers**, you can either enter them manually or load them as a .csv file directly from the Spatial Audio Manager

+# Known Issues

+* RtAudio in UE (which is used to output sound) only supports the *Direct Audio* API on **windows**.
+This means that it might not detect the number of channels correctly.

 # Usage

 [![Image that links to a setup video](https://user-images.githubusercontent.com/28928394/112539588-75cc8e80-8db1-11eb-9e28-93b5bf1c2b39.png)](https://youtu.be/AEfmpIzblfE)